-For years while I was working with Dr. Chaudhary most intensely to learn how to heal myself, I had been single and now I am in a fairly new relationship.
-For the last year, making time for my new relationship has included eating out more often and staying up late on random evenings.
+It was then that I realized that for the last year, making time for my new relationship has included eating out more often, drinking caffeinated beverages and staying up late on random evenings.

-So my focus has been distracted from preparing my own food at home, honoring a regular bedtime and following an Ayurvedic lifestyle.
-I have to remember that when I revert back to a traditional American diet and lifestyle, I get sick.
+So my focus has been distracted from preparing my own food at home, honoring a regular bedtime and following a healthy lifestyle.

-Some of the symptoms I have noticed that made me decide to get Re-Primed, or to refocus on my Ayurvedic diet and lifestyle include: imbalance, vertigo, dizziness, nausea, more frequent migraines, difficulty concentrating, foggy brain, weight gain and exacerbated symptoms of anxiety and depression, even though things are going better in my life than ever before.
+Some of the symptoms I have noticed that made me decide to refocus on my lifestyle choices include: imbalance, vertigo, dizziness, nausea, more frequent migraines, difficulty concentrating, foggy brain, weight gain and exacerbated symptoms of anxiety and depression, even though things are going better in my life than ever before.